Our Heirship Process

 Document Gathering

-We help you collect all necessary documents including death certificates, property records, and family documentation.
+We help you collect all necessary documents including death certificates, property records, and family documentation needed for your heirship affidavit.

 Death certificate acquisition